 The Western Monarch Count is an annual effort of volunteer citizen scientists to collect data on the status of monarch populations along the California coast during the overwintering season, which occurs from approximately October through March.
 The height of this volunteer effort occurs during the Western Monarch Thanksgiving Count, which runs for three weeks surrounding the Thanksgiving holiday.
-Thanks to the extraordinary effort of a cadre of volunteers, we now have over 19 years of data demonstrating that monarchs have undergone a dramatic decline estimated at 74% in the western U.S. since the late 1990’s.
+Thanks to the extraordinary effort of a cadre of volunteers, we now have over 20 years of data demonstrating that monarchs have undergone a dramatic decline estimated more than 95% in the western U.S. since the 1980s (Schultz et al. 2017).
 This effort has been coordinated by Mia Monroe, Shawna Stevens, and Dennis Frey in the past, and is now coordinated by Mia and The Xerces Society for Invertebrate Conservation.

 How Can You Participate?

 Are you interested in joining this effort?
 We are looking for volunteers in California who can commit to visiting the same overwintering sites year after year.
 Most of what we know about the population trends of western monarchs is a result of the incredible work done by volunteers like you.
-Roughly 100 overwintering sites from Mendocino to San Diego Counties are monitored each year, but we know of approximately 450 sites that monarchs have either used in the past or are currently using.
-With your help we can start monitoring more sites and get a better picture of the status of these sites!
-All the tools you need to participate can be found on this website.
-You can start by finding an overwintering site near you.
+Roughly 200 overwintering sites from Mendocino to San Diego Counties are monitored each year, but we know of over 400 sites that monarchs have either used in the past or are currently using to aggregate.
+With your help we can start monitoring more sites and get a better picture of the status of these sites.
+All the tools you need to get started as a volunteer can be found on this website.
+You can start by reading the Step-by-Step Monitoring Guide and exploring overwintering sites near you.

 Don’t live near an overwintering site?
 There are other things you can do to help!

 - Plant native milkweed.
 This can be in your backyard, at your workplace, or at your school.
+However, if you live within 5-10 miles of the Pacific coast (outside of milkweed’s historic range), we recommend planting fall, winter, and spring nectar sources INSTEAD of milkweed.
 Find sources of local, native milkweed seed in your state using our Milkweed Seed Finder.